brandonseverin/maxwellsgame/README.md

 ## Additional Features

-Due to popular request one can now incorporate the cost of information erasure into the entropy calculation which can be toggled on/off via a button (ERASURE COST) in the quickstart guide box.
+Due to popular demand one can now incorporate the cost of information erasure into the entropy calculation which can be toggled on/off via a button (ERASURE COST) in the quickstart guide box.

 ## FAQs